Skip to content

 cc @rust-lang/libs @alexcrichton

-@jonas-schievink jonas-schievink added A-simd Area: SIMD (Single Instruction Multiple Data) B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Apr 19, 2019
+@jonas-schievink jonas-schievink added A-SIMD Area: SIMD (Single Instruction Multiple Data) B-unstable Blocker: Implemented in the nightly compiler and unstable.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Apr 19, 2019

 @alexcrichton alexcrichton added the T-libs-api Relevant to the library API team, which will review and decide on the PR/issue. label Apr 19, 2019